django-cms/django-cms/docs/explanation/publishing.rst

-`djangocms-versioning <https://github.com/django-cms/djangocms-versioning>`_ is a general purpose package that manages versions within different categories, like **published**, **draft**, **unpublished**, or **archived**. django CMS, however, is not restricted to work with djangocms-verisoning.
+`djangocms-versioning <https://github.com/django-cms/djangocms-versioning>`_ is a general purpose package that manages versions within different categories, like **published**, **draft**, **unpublished**, or **archived**. django CMS, however, is not restricted to work with djangocms-versioning.
 You can use other versioning packages or come up with your own either from scratch or by forking djangocms-versioning.

 This section gives a short introduction on how to work with djangocms-versioning.
 For